jimmyturnip/20210911-dragon-wing-5e/session-02.md

 > ZOTHAO
 > I'm looking for a friend.
 He might be in trouble.
 Can you help me?

+    Let's establish some facts - what Manse is willing to tell Zothao.
+    Did Tzin come to the courier's officer (85%)?
+53. Yes.
+    Was he trying to send a letter to his lover (75%)?
+57. Yes.
+    Was he successful (35%)?
+90. Exceptional no.
+    Was he arrested (75%)?
+81. No.
+    Was he kidnapped (75%)?
+13. Exceptional yes.
+    Who was he kidnapped by?
+[Punish, outside] Some kind of immigration inspector?
+But vigilantes?

 > MANSE
+> I can help very little, I'm afraid.
+Your friend was taken, you see.
+He tried to send a message, but the Hands took him.

+> ZOTHAO
+> The Hands?
+The Iron Hands?
+Shit!
+Why?

+> MANSE
+> Who can say?
+I never saw your friend's note.
+Perhaps he's be collaborating with enemies.
+Be wary of involving yourself there, my friend.

+    I'll add the Iron Hand - some kind of xenophobic vigilante group - to the A-Z and Adventure Crafter lists.

+Zothao thinks for a moment.

+    What does he know anything about the Iron Hand?
+Intelligence (History) -1.
+Get 16.

+The Iron Hand are well known on Dandrak.
+As talk of war escalates, their leader, a charismatic demagogue, has been gaining popularity and influence.
+Now, even the guards are beginning to turn a blind eye when they strike.
+Tzin was always outspoken about his disgust for them, not least because his lover is not from Dorenei.

+So, the Iron Hand has him.
+Is Zothao willing to risk his own life to save his friend?

 ## Scene X
 **Setup**: